.357 Magnum Ammo

 - .357 Magnum: ~1,200–1,450 fps, ~400–600 ft-lbs — sharp recoil and blast, maximum performance

-Most owners shoot mostly .38 Spl for practice and carry .357 Mag defensive loads.
-This is the practical way to own a .357 — you’re not paying for the full-power round every time you go to the range.
+Most owners shoot .38 Spl for practice and carry .357 Mag defensive loads.
+That’s the practical way to run a .357 — you’re not burning full-power rounds every range session.

 One caution: shooting a lot of .38 Spl through a .357 cylinder leaves a carbon ring at the front of the cylinder throat.
 This ring can cause .357 Mag cases (which use the full cylinder length) to stick when chambering.
 Clean the cylinder throats periodically if you mix calibers.